Quick Answer

 | Let approval paperwork sit in a drawer | Update records and calendar any next filing milestone immediately |

-If your case later includes a conditional-residence step, set a placeholder now: Add current filing window after verification.
+If your case later includes a conditional-residence step, calendar the next filing milestone and verify the current timing before you rely on it.
 For that stage, see A Guide to Conditional Green Cards and Removing Conditions (Form I-751).

 Once your status path is clear, you can contact Gruv to confirm what setup is available for your use case.